openharmony/docs/en/application-dev/database/data-backup-and-restore.md

 The database is unavailable due to data loss or corruption, or dirty data.

-Both KV stores and RDB stores support database backup and restoration.
+Both KV stores and RDB stores support database backup and restore.
 In addition, KV stores allow you to delete database backups to release local storage space.

 ## Backing Up, Restoring, and Deleting a KV Store